tarcio/hbsis-angular/README.md

 ## Install

 Clone the project and run `npm install` to download all dependencies.
+Change `src/assets/config.ts` to point to correct hbsis-java.

 ## Development server